dogusAkaydin/MLwatch/README.md

 ![The architecture](./visuals/arch.jpg)

 * Data: Images from the test set of ImageNet Object Recognition Challenge dataset on Kaggle.
-* Resources: 4 m4.large nodes (2 vCPUs and 8GB memory each), 1 serving as a master node and 3 serving as Spark workers with 3x oversubscription (`SPARK_WORKER_CORES=6`).
+* Resources: 4 AWS m4.large nodes (2 vCPUs and 8GB memory each), 1 serving as a master node and 3 serving as Spark workers with 3x oversubscription (`SPARK_WORKER_CORES=6`).
-* Ingestion: A Kafka producer writing the paths to the images to a single topic at a controllable rate.
+* Ingestion: A Kafka producer writing filesystem paths of the images to a single topic at a controllable rate.
 * Processing: Tensorflow instances using Inception V3 pretrained model, created and managed by Spark Streaming.
 * Database: Cassandra to store prediction frequency and cumulative confidence for each label.
 I chose Cassandra because I knew the queries I needed and I wanted take advantage of high write speed and relatively easy scalability of Cassandra.
 * User Interface: Dash to display the frequency and confidence levels over the set of 1,000 labels based on the all the predictions to date.
 For example, the following pair of plots show the frequency and average confidence of each ImageNet label that has been predicted thus far, and they get updated periodically  (e. g. once a minute).
-If a particular label turns out to be served very frequently and its confidence level is low then this could be an indication that the ML model needs to be retrained regarding that label.
+If a particular label turns out to be served very frequently and its confidence level is below a certain treshol then this could be an indication that the ML model needs to be retrained regarding that label.
 ![The plots](./visuals/ui.png)

 ## Tackling the challenges (one bottleneck at a time)